jbequ5/SAGE-Enigma-Subnet/Subsystems/Knowledge_Acquisition.md

 - **Recursive Self-Improvement**: KAS improves its own acquisition methods over time.
 - **Verifier-First & Provenance**: All outputs are scored, sandbox-tested where appropriate, and fully traceable.

-**Economic Impact at a Glance**
-- Target: 35–60% improvement in EFS and polished toolkit quality
-- Success Milestone (60 days): ≥ 80% of KAS calls resolved via cache or high-confidence hunts

-**All detailed mechanics are covered in the linked deep-dive documents above.**
 ### Core Engine
 A single, lightweight, reusable acquisition service (invoked via API or internal calls) that:
 - Accepts rich, layer-specific prompts + full context (challenge hash, approach profile, telemetry summary, tuning.md level, etc.).